 This is important.
-Even though you have gone through the steps that have brought you back to where you’re supposed to be and you’re finally feeling the release of the stress that you felt in the weeds, make sure you take the time to re-evaluate your inventory.
+Even though you have gone through the steps that have brought you back to where you’re supposed to be and you’re finally feeling the release of the stress and overwhelm you’ve been feeling, make sure you take the time to re-evaluate your inventory.
 It is so easy to let things fall between the cracks.

-If you have any fallen or forgotten priorities in your list, it may be just enough to put you right back in the weeds where you started!
+If you have any fallen or forgotten priorities in your list, it may be just enough to put you right back in that place of overwhelm where you started!
 And our goal is to stay out of that place, right?
 Right.